Blog Posts in October 2009

 Last week I described the “beauty” I’d discovered through the NetworkWorld site: a solution that supposedly rejects DoS frames in 6 nanoseconds.
 Without having more details, I’ve tried hard to be objective and justify that you cannot get that performance in a best-case scenario (at least without having really expensive hardware and optimized architecture).
 In the meantime, one of the readers provided the name of the author of this discovery and I was able to find the original publication that was published in the Proceedings of the 2007 spring simulation multiconference by Society for Computer Simulation International.

-Judging by your comments, some of you have already faced a stupidity similar to the one I’ve described on Friday (BTW, I’ve remembered this particular debacle when receiving a Pingsta case invitation with very similar symptoms).
+Judging by your comments, some of you have already faced a stupidity similar to the one I’ve described on Friday.
 The symptoms are well described in the comments: the CPU utilization of the ARP process increases, packet forwarding becomes sluggish and the router runs out of memory, potentially resulting in a router crash.
 Now let’s analyze what’s going on.

 Years ago I was faced with an interesting challenge: an Internet customer was connected to our PE router with an Ethernet link and I did not want to include the PE router’s IP address in the default route on the CE router.